pg-aws/cybercon2023-devsecops-workshop/README.md

 ![IaC DevSecOps Pipeline Architecture-Lab](https://user-images.githubusercontent.com/126644393/225544261-9257d471-d532-4ddc-9399-86b992f1c3c3.png)

 ## Initialise Lab
 Let’s deploy the DevSecOps pipeline using the CloudFormation template provided in this project.
+We will be using **ap-southeast-2** region in this workshop, but

 From the "environment" folder download the **devsecops-pipeline.yaml** and deploy the pipeline in CloudFormation console.